natcap/invest.users-guide/source/recreation.rst

 Model outputs
 -------------

 The follwing is a short decription of each of the outputs from the Scenario model.
-Each of these output files is saved in the results.zip file located within the workspace directory that was specified:
+Each of these output files is saved in the outputs saved into the workspace directory in a file named *results-YYYY-MM-DD--HH_MM_SS.zip* where *YYYY-MM-DD--HH_MM_SS* represents the year, month, day, hour, minute, and seconds, respectively.

-results.zip
-^^^^^^^^^^^
 + aoi_params.csv

   + This text file contains the regression model parameters.

 + comments.txt

   + This text file contains the optional user comments.

 + grid.shp

-    + This polygon feature layer contains the grid with all distributable predictor values and regression parameters.
+  + This polygon feature layer contains the grid with the number of photo-user-days all distributable predictor values per cell.

 + init.json

-    + This text file contains the initial tool parameters.
+  + This configuration file contains the initial tool parameters.
+It should not be edited.

-+ download/
++ download/ (optional)

   + This folder contains the feature layers for processed predictors.

 .. _rec-appendix-a: